// On this page

 The wins above are narrow.
 The same screenshots are the evidence for what isn’t there.

 There’s no options data.
 The methodology page is explicit about this: options and futures are out of scope.
-For anyone running a covered-call income strategy — the central use case for an active Robinhood account, mine included — the AI feature in the platform says nothing about the chain you’re actually trading.
-Not the strike, not implied volatility, not the premium quality.
+For anyone running a covered-call income strategy (selling the right to buy your shares at a set price, in exchange for a cash premium up front, which is the central use case for an active Robinhood account, mine included) the AI feature in the platform says nothing about the contract you’re trading.
+Not the strike price, not implied volatility (how big a move the market is pricing in), not whether the premium is worth taking.
 That isn’t a bug.
 It is the product boundary.
-But it means the AI feature attached to your broker is silent on the activity that defines a meaningful share of your time on the broker.
+But it does mean the AI feature attached to your broker has nothing to say about the thing you actually opened the broker to do.

 And the coverage wall on less-tracked names is still open.
-The web test recorded the absence on the small-cap I trade (BMNR); the mobile version hasn’t been tested.
-The methodology gates Digests by page views — if that rule also runs on mobile, the verdict holds on both web and app.
+The web test recorded the absence on the less-tracked stock I trade (BMNR); the mobile version hasn’t been tested.
+The methodology gates Digests by page views.
+If that rule also runs on mobile, the verdict holds on both web and app.
 If it doesn’t, the gap is narrower than the methodology page reads.

 I'd rather flag the unverified dimension honestly than write a verdict around evidence I don't have.